Smile-Formations/React/chapters/5-miscellaneous/08-storybook.md

 It enforces the pattern of splitting your components into `UI` and business components.

-Develop your businessless `UI` components and render them in storybook with different props combinations.
+Develop your business less `UI` components and render them in storybook with different props combinations.

 Re-use and wrap them with your business components in your final app.